Office of Information Technology (OIT)

 Secure a Student Personal Computer

-- Set Strong Passwords for All User Accounts (Win7, Vista, XP, Mac)
+- Use Separate Accounts and Strong Passwords (Win7, Vista, XP, Mac)

-- Update Your Application & Operating System Software (Win7/Vista, XP, Mac)
+- Update Your Application & Operating System Software (Win7/Vista, Mac)

 - Secure Your Web Browser